IELTS General Training · Writing Task 2 · Category 6

 Direct Answer

-To avoid repeating the same word when writing an IELTS Task 2 essay, prepare sets of synonyms for the most common repeated words before your test date – especially nouns (government, people, society, problem, benefit), verbs (increase, cause, lead to, affect) and adjectives (important, significant negatives or positive).
+Prepare synonym sets for the most commonly repeated words before your test — especially high-frequency nouns (government, people, society, problem, benefit), verbs (increase, cause, lead to, affect) and adjectives (important, positive, negative).
 Refer to previously mentioned subjects with pronouns (it, they, this, these).
-Do not repeat the same word in every sentence, instead use varied topic vocabulary from paragraph to paragraph.
+Do not repeat the same word within the same sentence or consecutive sentences.

 56